danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/zuora/xf/zuora.md

 Case 1.: New version of the subscription is created

 Any time a subscription is edited (terms changing, product plan is changing), a new version of the subscription is created.
 A new version of the subscription doesn't mean that this subscription has been accepted by the customer.
 Sometimes, back and forth is necessary and several versions are created (with amended conditions).
-There is no way for us to understand which version has been accepted, approved and
+There is no way for us to understand which version has been accepted, approved.

-In this model, we try to isolate those subscription versions that have been agreed by both sides.

 Case 2: